 Message from the Program Director

-Thank you for your interest in our outstanding pediatric residency training program here at Wright State University.
+Thank you for your interest in our outstanding pediatric residency training program here at Wright State University Boonshoft School of Medicine (WSUBSOM).
 Our program's home is Dayton Children's Hospital.
 We recognize the important decision you have ahead of you in choosing where to train for pediatrics.
-It is an exciting time and we hope you enjoy it!
-You have chosen an exceptionally fulfilling and wonderful field.
+It is an exciting and challenging time with this year’s new normal during the COVID-19 Pandemic.
+We hope to offer you information about our program virtually.
+We feel that the most unique aspect of our pediatrics program is the warmth, bonding, and comraderie amongst our trainees.
+2020’s requirement for Virtual Interviewing may make this a bit more difficult to convey to you.
+Again, welcome and know that you have chosen an exceptionally fulfilling field.

 Wright State Pediatrics has some unique strengths.
 It is a moderate size program — big enough to interact with a wide variety of faculty and peers, yet small enough to easily develop a great support system of mentors and friends.
-With a faculty of more than 30 general pediatricians and greater than 45 pediatric subspecialists, we are able to focus attention on the 48 pediatric residents we train.
-Our program has no fellowships, which further allows our teachers to concentrate their efforts on our resident learners.
+With a faculty of more than 50 academic general pediatricians and greater than 135 pediatric subspecialists, we are able to focus attention on the 48 pediatric residents we train.

 The faculty is top-notch and committed to your education.
 An active academic advising system ensures career progression.
 Mentors help solidify and support the future plans of our residents.
 Based on outcome and survey data, the training you receive here well prepares you for a career in general pediatrics.
 Likewise, if you plan on becoming a pediatric subspecialist, you will receive wonderful general pediatric training that will allow you to excel as a fellow.
 About 20 percent of our graduates each year choose to do a subspecialty fellowship.
-We have sent our graduates to Johns Hopkins University (heme/onc), Baylor (pediatric critical care), and the University of Washington (cardiology) to mention a few.
-Our board passage rate is very high.
+We have sent our graduates to outstanding fellowships; such as University of North Carolina (Endocrinology), Baylor (pediatric critical care), Riley Children’s/Indiana University (neonatology) and the University of Washington (cardiology).
+Our board passage rate is above the national average.
 We are recognized nationally for being a strong place to train in general pediatrics.

 Overall, Wright State is a quality experience in pediatrics training.
 Resident-friendly and geared towards the learner, we consistently try to evolve and grow the strengths we have.
-I hope you enjoy your time as a fourth year and your search for the right training program.
+I hope you enjoy this unique year of 2020 and your time as a fourth year.
+We are here to help in your search for the “right-fit” training program.
 We hope to be able to meet with you and talk further about our exciting training program here at Wright State University.